 “We discovered even leisurely activities like walking and gardening can correlate to larger brain volume in the areas responsible for memory,” he says.

-The most important thing is to choose activities you actually enjoy, because you’ll be much more likely to sustain them.
+The most important thing is to choose activities you actually enjoy.
+You’ll be much more likely to sustain them.

 “It’s never too late to start,” Dr. Raji says.
 “My research subjects were older adults with an average age of 78.
 The fact that their brains could experience positive effects from lifestyle changes shows the brain is pretty plastic, even in older age.”

-Explore your options, including walking, dancing, swimming, or group fitness classes like those offered by SilverSneakers.
+Explore your options, including walking, dancing, swimming, or SilverSneakers classes.
 You can also rotate a handful of workouts to prevent boredom.

 Brain Booster #6: Consider a “Cognoscopy”